 If a SIST client seriously or repeatedly violates the conditions of the SIST order, the client is taken into custody, and a psychiatric evaluation is ordered.
 The purpose of the psychiatric evaluation is to determine whether modifications are needed to the SIST Order (e.g., supervision and/or treatment plan), or whether the individual is a dangerous sex offender in need of confinement.
-As stipulated in Article 10, once a SIST violation has occurred, the psychiatric evaluation must be conducted within five calendar days of the individual's being taken into custody (usually in a county jail).
-If the SIST Client is simultaneously serving a community supervision term or the violation results in new criminal charges, the psychiatric evaluation is conducted 90 days prior to his release from incarceration.
-Once the psychiatric evaluation of the SIST conditions.
-During the reporting period of November 1, 2015, to October 31, 2016, there were a total of 42 SIST violations.
+As stipulated in Article 10, once a SIST violation has occurred, the psychiatric evaluation must be conducted within 5 calendar days of the individual being taken into custody (usually in a county jail).
+If the SIST client is simultaneously serving a community supervision term and/or the violation results in new criminal charges, the psychiatric evaluation is conducted 90 days prior to their release from incarceration.
+Once the psychiatric evaluation is completed, it is forwarded to the OAG who files either a petition for confinement or a petition to maintain or modify the SIST conditions.
+During the reporting period of November 1, 2016 to October 31, 2017, there were a total of 34 SIST violations.